[NEW] GoFundMe’s latest report: The Social State of Giving

 One option, for instance, is to learn what programs your donors are most passionate about.
 Track what programs and campaigns your supporters are giving to, and tailor your follow-up communications to reflect those interests.
 For example, if a supporter always donates to your rainforest preservation efforts in Asia, your thank-you message can include a link to a blog post or impact report that touches specifically on your organization’s activity in that region.

 Responding to a first-time donor, however, can be a bit harder.
-You don’t have a lot of prior context that can help shape your follow-up message.
-Not to worry, you can include custom questions on your donation form that can help collect this information.
+You don’t have much prior context to help shape your follow-up message.
+Not to worry; you can include custom questions on your donation form to help collect this information.

 Conclusion